zautumnz/luvi/README.md

-# lv
+# luvi

 ### Front end development server

 --------

-(Formerly called `luvi`, but it turns out there's a Lua thing by that name.
-This is shorter, anyway, so I win.)

 Launch the server from the document root of your project (where the `index.html` is placed).

     $ cd /path/to/project
-    $ lv
+    $ luvi
 	  server listening on port 4444

-By default, **lv** acts as a static server, serving the files placed in the directory from where it is launched.
+By default, **luvi** acts as a static server, serving the files placed in the directory from where it is launched.
 It has, however, 3 main features built-in, covering the full development cycle:

 * **static server** for static demos
 * **fixtures server** for prototyping when the back end is not released yet